cvs-health/testaro/README.md

 On rare occasions a test throws an error that terminates the Node process and cannot be handled with a `try`-`catch` structure.
 It has been observed, for example, that the `ibm` test does this when run on the host at `https://zenythgroup.com/index` or `https://monsido.com`.

-If a single process performed all of the commands in a batch-based script, the process could perform tens of thousands of commands, and such an error could stop the process at any point.

-To handle this risk, Testaro processes batch-based jobs by forking a new process for each host.
-If such an error occurs, it crashes the child process, preventing a report for that host from being written.
-The parent process waits for the report to appear in the `REPORTDIR` directory until the time limit.
-When it fails to appear, the parent process continues to the next host.

-If you are using high-level invocation, your terminal will show the standard output of the parent process and, if there is a batch, the current child process, too.
-If you interrupt the process with `CTRL-c`, you will send a `SIGINT` signal to the parent process, which will handle it by sending a message to the child process telling it to terminate itself, and then the parent process will terminate by skipping the remaining hosts.

 ### Activation

 Testing to determine what happens when a control or link is activated is straightforward, except in the context of a comprehensive set of tests of a single page.
 There, activating a control or link can change the page or navigate away from it, interfering with the remaining planned tests of the page.